apersongithub/discord-themes/README.md

 when i update the code I may make it so you dont have to do this

 you can also just use tampermonkey i think

+all the scripts are minified, feel free to unminify them